rubyforgood/pet-rescue/README.md

 ```text
 127.0.0.1  pet-rescue.local alta.pet-rescue.local rubyforgood.pet-rescue.local
 ```
-This will maps the two seed Orgs with the correct subdomains
+This will map the two seed Orgs with the correct subdomains

 # 📖 About